SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 The collective of people, companies, and organizations promoting the idea of the _SCS Project_ as well as the people working on the various aspects.

+### _SCS Github Organisation_

+The _SCS Github Organisation_ is this: [https://github.com/sovereigncloudstack](https://github.com/sovereigncloudstack)

+## Joining the SCS Github Organisation

+Since being part of the github organisation comes with a set of responsibilities, joining the SCS Github Organisation can be done by:

+- being invited by the _SCS Project Board_
+- submitting a request to be onboarded as a member to the _SCS Project Board_
+- have to existing members of the github organization that nominate you

+One of these items is sufficient.

 ## Election of the _SCS Project Board_

 ### Term